telamon/hypervault/README.md

 HyperVault
 ==========

-Hypervault aims to become a personal cloud-storage replacement using p2p technology, inspired by TahoeLAFS & the DAT-project.
+Hypervault aims to become a personal cloud-storage replacement using p2p-technology and cryptography, inspired by projects TahoeLAFS, the DAT-project & cabal-chat.

 Oh, and we also support multiple writers! :>